nopaniers/ming/Readme.md

 - Install clang.
 - Run "make run" in the /src directory.

+That should make it run on the Android emulator (although all it does so far is display a splash screen).
 Alternately, to debug (which is highly useful)

 - Run "make debug" in the /src directory
 - Run "make debugger" in the /src directory (but from a different terminal)